mwzhu/SpanChallenge/README.md

 ## Installation

 1. Download the ZIP file
-2. Download the dateutil depdendency: `pip install python-dateutil`
+2. Download the dateutil dependency: `pip install python-dateutil`
 3. Open terminal and navigate to this directory: `cd Downloads/SpanChallenge-master`
 4. Install using setup.py: `python setup.py install`